HOW IT ALL BEGAN

 The initial planting of Riesling-style white grape varieties Bacchus and Schönburger

 and red Frühburgunder (early Pinot Noir) was followed in 2010 with the new white grape Solaris which has Riesling, Pinot Gris and Muscat parentage.
 5.500 vines are now established on around 4 acres.
 If you want to know more about these varieties and why we chose them, have a look at our Wines page.

 The vineyard welcomes visitors by arrangement, and Charles enjoys offering short tours to groups or individuals wanting to know more about the processes of viticulture (growing the grapes) and vinification (making wine).
-We offer tours and tastings every Thursday from May – September and on other days by prior arrangement – see our Visit us page for up to date details.
+We offer tours and tastings every Thursday, Friday and Saturday from May – September and on other days by prior arrangement – see our Visit us page for up to date details.